 We rely on our dedicated corps of volunteers to help us serve more than 220,000 meals a year.
 We are so grateful for their help.

 Guests who stay in a nighttime shelter must leave every morning so the facility can clean and prepare for the next night.
-Our Atrium, on the first floor, and the Day Center, one flight up, provide a safe, comfortable alternative to spending the day on the street.
+Our Atrium, on the first floor, and the Resource Center, one flight up, provide a safe, comfortable alternative to spending the day on the street.
 Here, guests can escape the elements, enjoy the company of friends, and watch the local news or a movie chosen by one of our discussion groups.

 The Resource Center also features a library, telephones, and computers with Internet access, vital tools for keeping in touch with loved ones and job-hunting.
 The Resource Center offers a variety of support groups, meetings, activities and classes: click for full list.

 For guests who are new to St. Francis House, the Hospitality Desk in the Resource Center should be their first stop.
 There, guests get a St. Francis House ID, which will help them access many of our services, including case management or mental health counseling.

 St. Francis House is the largest distributor of clothing to the poor and homeless in Boston.
 Every month, we distribute more than 1000 changes of clothing through our Fresh Threads program.

 Fresh Threads provides guests with everyday attire, brand-new undergarments, shoes, and other essentials, including winter gear that can make a life-or-death difference to those who have to spend the night outside.